 Washington's policies toward Cuba should be consistent with traditional American principles.
 First, the United States should restore the practice of granting political asylum to Cuban refugees.
-The 1994 immigration accord between the Clinton administration and the Cuban government has turned the United States into Castro's de jure partner in oppressing Cubans who risk their lives to escape repression.
+The 1994 and 1995 immigration accords between the Clinton administration and the Cuban government have turned the United States into Castro's de jure partner in oppressing those Cubans who risk their lives to escape repression.
+The "wet feet, dry feet" policy, which grants political asylum to Cuban refugees who make it to the U.S. shore on their own and forces the U.S. Coast Guard to return to Cuba those refugees that it picks up at sea, should be eliminated.
+Instead, the U.S. government should grant political asylum to all Cubans who escape the island.

 There is no reason to believe that Cuban refugees would not continue to help the U.S. economy as they always have.
 The 1980 boatlift, in which 120,000 Cuban refugees reached U.S. shores, proved a boon to the economy of South Florida.
-In addition, since the Cuban-American community has repeatedly expressed its ability and desire to provide for refugees until they can provide for themselves, such a policy need not cost U.S. taxpayers.
+In addition, since the Cuban-American community has repeatedly demonstrated its ability and desire to provide for refugees until they can provide for themselves, such a policy need not cost U.S. taxpayers.

 Second, the U.S. government should protect its own citizens' inalienable rights and recognize that free trade is itself a human right.
-As Dorn says, "The supposed dichotomy between the right to trade and human rights is a false one...
+As Dorn says: "The supposed dichotomy between the right to trade and human rights is a false one. . . .
 As moral agents, individuals necessarily claim the rights to liberty and property in order to live fully and to pursue their interests in a responsible manner."
 In the case of Cuba, U.S. citizens and companies should be allowed to decide for themselves-as they are in the case of dozens of countries around the world whose political and human rights records are less than admirable-whether and how they should trade with it.

 Third, U.S. policy toward Cuba should focus on national security interests, not on transforming Cuban society or micromanaging the affairs of a transitional government as current law obliges Washington to do.
-That means lifting the embargo and establishing the types of diplomatic ties with Cuba that the United States maintains with other states, even dictatorial ones, that do not threaten its national security.
+That means lifting the embargo and establishing with Cuba the types of diplomatic ties that the United States maintains with other states, even dictatorial ones, that do not threaten its national security.
 Those measures, especially the ending of current sanctions, will ensure a more peaceful and smooth transition in Cuba.
 After all, as former Reagan National Security Council member Roger Fontaine explains, "It is not in our interest to acquire another economic basket case in the Caribbean."